phanirithvij2000/system/docs/NOTES.md

   - would've been very useful when I was in uni with sudo disabled
 - formatter is nixfmt-rfc-style
   - treefmt+dprint for other things
+- dprint broken with treefmt-nix need to file an issue TODO
+- git-repo-manager for git repos own and others and symlink to appropriate locations
+  - eg. for go projects etc. ~/Projects/go
+  - zig -> ~/Projects/zig
+  - system -> ~/Projects/system -> ~/Projects/\!Own/system
+- nix bundle works but initial startup is slow
+- nix bundle ralismarks/nix-appimage doesn't work on non-nix system
+  - tried on one for navi and firefox

 # nixey by other people